lengtsp/CLAUDE_CODE-ollama-llamaserve/README.md

 └─────────────┘                    └─────────────┘                 └──────────────────┘
 ```

-A single `.env` file controls which backend to use.
+A single **`.env`** file controls which backend to use, model settings, and thinking mode.
 The wrapper script `claude_ollama.sh` auto-starts LiteLLM, connects everything, and cleans up on exit — **one command to launch**.

 ---